 12. Supplements /Vitamins

-Taking prenatal vitamins are really important until you choose to breastfeed.
+Taking prenatal vitamins is really important until you choose to breastfeed.
 Some essential vitamins that can help you with depression or anxiety and vitamin B complex are one of them.
 Eat food that’s a rich source of vitamins B.

 Take Vitamin B rich food because vitamin B really helps with moods, anxiety, depression.
 In short, it is essential for emotional health as well.
 Nursing moms need to eat extra protein and vitamin B-12.